Coder-RD/Java_Challenge/README.md

 - 🔹 Collection-Based Problem Solving
 - 🔹 Input Processing
 - 🔹 Logical Thinking
-- 🔹 Problem Solving

 ### 💡 Key Concept

-The **Java HashSet** challenge focuses on storing pairs of strings and determining how many unique pairs have been entered so far.
+The **Java HashSet** challenge focuses on storing pairs of strings and determining the number of unique pairs.

-A `HashSet` stores unique elements.
-If the same pair is added more than once, the duplicate is automatically ignored.
+A `HashSet` stores unique elements, so duplicate pairs are automatically ignored.

-For example:

-    (john, tom)

-and:

-    (john, tom)

-are considered the same pair.

-However:

-    (john, tom)

-and:

-    (tom, john)

-are considered different pairs because the order of the strings matters.

 ### 🧠 Problem-Solving Approach

 1. Read the number of pairs.
-2. Read the left and right strings.
+2. Read the two strings for each pair.
-3. Create a `HashSet`.
-4. Combine each pair into a unique string representation.
+3. Store each pair in a `HashSet`.
-5. Add the pair to the `HashSet`.
+4. Add each pair to the set.
-6. Use `set.size()` to determine the number of unique pairs.
+5. Use `set.size()` to determine the number of unique pairs.
-7. Print the number of unique pairs after each input.
+6. Print the count after each input.

-### 🔑 Important Java Methods

-- `HashSet<String>`
-- `add()`
-- `size()`

 ### 🎯 Learning Outcome

-Through this challenge, I practiced how to:
+Through this challenge, I practiced:

-- Understand the `HashSet` data structure.
+- Understanding the HashSet data structure.
-- Store unique elements.
+- Storing unique elements.
-- Automatically handle duplicate values.
+- Handling duplicate values.
-- Use `add()` to insert elements.
-- Use `size()` to count unique elements.
+- Using `add()`.
+- Using `size()`.
-- Work with string pairs.
+- Working with string pairs.
-- Apply Java Collections Framework concepts.
+- Applying Java Collections Framework concepts.
-- Improve logical and problem-solving skills.

 ### 📂 Files Added